 M. Johanne Picard-Scott is nationally board-certified Diplomate in Acupuncture and Herbology by the NCCAOM and licensed to practice in New York.
 She earned her Masters of Science in Chinese Medicine from Pacific College of Health and Science (NY), where she began her studies in 2005 while working as a full-time corporate attorney.

 What first began as a fascination with Eastern philosophy soon evolved into an intense passion and focused commitment to deepening her study of the science and art behind this medicine while continually evolving her clinical practice.
 Her clinical experience has ranged from practicing with various medical institutions in New York City including St. Vincent’s Comprehensive Cancer Center and the Integrative Pain Management Program at Montefiore’s Medical Center to engaging in humanitarian acupuncture missions abroad.

 She continues to take advantage of the opportunity to study and seek the knowledge and guidance of several inspiring master teachers, many who continue to guide and inspire her as she shares the wonders of this medicine with her patients.

-In 2013 Johanne began studies with the late Master Dr. Richard Teh-Fu Tan, renowned for synthesizing thousands of years of Classical Chinese medical philosophy into a revolutionary, modern and practical understanding of the practice of Acupuncture that produces instant, immediate results.
+In 2013 Johanne began studies with the late Master Dr. Richard Teh-Fu Tan, renowned for synthesizing thousands of years of Classical Chinese medical philosophy into a revolutionary, modern and practical understanding of the practice of Acupuncture that produces sustained effective clinical results.
 His teachings, recognized today as The Balance Method, not only revolutionized the effectiveness of the practice of acupuncture but has also served as a framework for deepening studies into the vast canon of Chinese Medical science and arts.
 She continues to study and work with his designated senior teachers who have assumed the responsibility to honor his legacy as he wished and who continue to train and certify practitioners in Balance Method internationally.